When the Chain of Thought Stops Being English

 The public evidence does not establish that DeepSeek R1 invented a novel private language.
 It does not establish that the model was plotting against humans.
 It does not establish that two model instances shared hidden intentions.
 The available summaries point to a known substitution cipher and to behavior that is strange but not supernatural.

 It is also easy to over-read chain-of-thought traces.
-A model's written reasoning may be useful evidence, but it is not guaranteed to be a faithful transcript of the internal causal process that produced the answer.
+A model's written reasoning may be useful evidence, but it is not guaranteed to be a faithful record of the internal causal process that produced the answer.
 Recent chain-of-thought research repeatedly warns that reasoning traces can be incomplete, post-hoc, optimized for appearance, or otherwise unreliable.

 So the accurate posture is double: do not inflate a symbolic cipher into proof of alien cognition; do not dismiss the incident simply because the cipher was legible after decoding.